How the Fed Rate Hike Affects You

 The Federal Reserve raised its benchmark fed funds rate to 1.5 percent on December 13, 2017.
 It expects to raise it twice in 2018, from its current rate to 2.0 percent by the end of the year.
 It will increase the rate to 2.5 percent in 2019 and to 3 percent in 2020.

+That affects all other interest rates.
+It directly increases rates for savings accounts, CDs, and money market accounts.
+Banks also use it to guide short-term interest rates.
 These include auto loans, credit cards, home equity lines of credit and adjustable-rate loans.
 The Fed's rate increase indirectly affects long-term rates, such as fixed-rate mortgages and student loans.
 It's one of the most critical factors that determines interest rates.

 How It Affects You